alexhnguyen/MoreMori/README.md

 We compare our method to Deepfake by training our method on the same dataset ([Trump vs Cage](https://github.com/deepfakes/faceswap-playground)).
-As shown in the [image above](examples/trump.jpg), our method is able to successfully perform faceswap.
+As shown in the [image above](examples/trump.jpg), our method is able to successfully perform face swap.

 ## Setup